MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Embedded intelligence](embedded-intelligence.md)

 ## Dynamics 365 AI for Sales capabilities for sellers
-The features in AI for Sales are specifically designed to help sales reps / individuals to take intelligent decisions on their leads and opportunities to close the sales targets. <br>
+The features in [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] capabilities for sellers are specifically designed to help sales reps / individuals to take intelligent decisions on their leads and opportunities to close the sales targets. <br>
 > [!NOTE]
 > You must purchase **[!INCLUDE[pn-dynamics-ai-sales](../includes/pn-dynamics-ai-sales.md)]** license to use AI sales features.

-The following features are available under AI for Sales:
+The following features are available under seller capabilities:
 - Relationship analytics
 - Predictive lead scoring
 - Predictive opportunity scoring